chaddro/EasyPopulate-4.0/README.txt

   product, the value in that column is the products_id taken from the products table of the database.
 For a row that contains SBA information, the value is the stock_id taken from the products_with_attributes_stock table.
 These values are provided to support import of the data and they should not be revised for normal operation.
 The position of the column was chosen to not place it adjacent to a field that is likely to be changed by the user.
-(Technically for EP4 to import this new file, the only two columns important for the import are the ones located in items 6, 7 and 9, all of the other columns were provided to help the individual performing the stock inventory identify the product(s).)
+(Technically for EP4 to import this new file, the only columns important for the import are the ones located in items 6, 7 and 9, all of the other columns were provided to help the individual performing the stock inventory identify the product(s).)
 Ideally, column 7 would not exist and instead the program would determine the appropriate value for that column based on other information in the table so that the spreadsheet would not be dependent on the current database but could be